verifythis/verifythis.github.io/casino/index.md

 <!-- [](B0.jpg) -->

 ## State Space
-The example models a Casino Game (and is due to Gordon Pace), encoded as a Solidity smart contract.

-There is 1 operator, and 1 player.

-State space of the game consists of:
+There is one operator over the casino's lifecycle , and one at most one player at the time in the casino.
+State space of the game consists
+of:

-- the `pot` (an integer value)
+- the `pot` (an integer value),
-- the player's `bet` (an integer value)
+- the player's `bet` (an integer value),
-- player's `guess` (head or tail)
+- player's `guess` (head or tail),
-- a hashed `secret` (an integer value), given by the casino operator.
+- a hashed `secret` (an integer value), given by the casino operator, and
-  By using a hash value, it is ensured that the secret stays is unchanged during a play and the player is not able to obtain whether it is head or tail.
-  The least-significant digit defines whether it is head or tail.
-(Bit commitment scheme)
 - the current player and the operator identified by their unique addresses.

 ## Solidity Contract

+First:

+> This contracts contains security issues.
+Please do not use this
+> Smart Contract as the basis for your new disruptive business model.

 ```solidity
 contract Casino {